Carter cluster shows ability to accelerate research jobs, capacity still available

 Through community clustering, ITaP pools internal and external funds to make more computing power available for Purdue research projects than faculty and campus units could afford individually.
 Carter joins four other community clusters built at Purdue since 2008, which have delivered more than a half billion research computing hours to faculty and their students.

-ITaP’s Rosen Center for Advanced Computing installs, administers and maintains the community clusters, including security, sofware updates and user support, so researchers can concentrate on doing research rather than on running a high-performance computing system.
+ITaP’s Rosen Center for Advanced Computing installs, administers and maintains the community clusters, including security, software updates and user support, so researchers can concentrate on doing research rather than on running a high-performance computing system.

 Community clustering also maximizes the use of resources by sharing computing power researchers use only part of the time with their peers, who can make use of it during what might otherwise be idle time.
 Faculty partners always have ready access to the computing power they purchase, and potentially more if they need it.